Back to the main page

 Publications: Google Scholar

 Günel obtained her BS degree from Baku Higher Oil School in Azerbaijan in 2022.
-Fresh out of college, she honed her skills as a process engineer through an internship at Halliburton's Pipeline and Process department.
-In January 2023, she joined NJIT, where she is actively engaged in cutting-edge research on adsorption-ultrasonic studies of porous materials and the advancement of lithium-ion battery technology.
+Fresh out of college, she honed her skills as a process engineer during an internship at Halliburton's Pipeline and Process department.
+She joined NJIT in January 2023, where her research primarily focuses on adsorption-ultrasonic studies of porous materials and electrochemical energy storage systems.
+In July 2024, she started her internship at Colgate-Palmolive Company.

 Egor Demidov